Bug report #9019

 Windows 7, x64.

-#1 Updated by Jonathan Moules almost 7 years ago
+#1 Updated by Jonathan Moules about 7 years ago

 This seems to be a little nuanced after all.